 Site Location Analysis:

 With Maptitude you can create a circular service area that encompasses a set of points such as addresses.
 You can then choose to weight the center location by a field in your point layer such as demand (Figure 3).

 For example, if you are considering relocating a store, you can create a trade area around your customers and weight the center by their sales volume to determine a new candidate location.
 Alternatively, you may have a database of client employees.
 You can then use Maptitude to see the best central location based on the density and distribution of the addresses.
 These could be weighted by seniority, allowing you to better explore potential site locations by considering staff characteristics.

 There is also a Maptitude Site Location Wizard plug-in tool for site selection analysis.
-The Site Location Wizard provides a powerful yet simple to use site selection tool that guides you through the entire process from model creation to site prediction.
+The Site Location Wizard provides a powerful yet simple to use site selection tool that guides you through the entire site selection process from model creation to site prediction.